ixahmedxi/orbitkit/README.md

 ## Note

 > [!IMPORTANT]
 > OrbitKit is built on top of a very opinionated tech stack, which might not work for every use case/business idea.
-I offer monorepo architecture consulting or even building something completely custom for you, if you are interested be sure to [contact me](mailto:ahmedtarek3214@gmail.com).
+I offer monorepo architecture consulting or even building something completely custom for you, if you are interested be sure to [DM me on X/Twitter](https://twitter.com/ixahmedxii).

 ## Features